danini-the-panini/WangTiling/README.md

 Run it (ant run, or through netbeans) and just drag an image file into the window, it's that easy!

-Clicking on the window toggles visibility of coloured seams.
+Clicking on the window toggles visibility of coloured seams and tile indices.
+Dragging around inside the window pans the view.

 You will also find the following example tile-based textures: